 Marbella, well-known for its beautiful beaches, is the place where the rich and famous go on holidays.
 With a population of about 140 000 it is one of the bigger towns on this list.
 It is about 60 km south-west of Málaga.

 There are two important parts to Marbella, the Old Town and Puerto Banus.
 The Old Town with its narrow cobbled streets and flower decorations everywhere is incredibly charming.
 There are a lot of shops that sell all kinds of accessory and handmade wares.
 You can also still see the old city walls.
 The highlight in the heart of Old Town is the Plaza de los Naranjos, which, as the name suggests, is filled with orange trees.
 The plaza is also filled with nice shops and restaurants.

 Puerto Banus, 6 km west of the town center, was built in 1970 as a luxury shopping complex.
 Here you can find all the expensive shops, restaurants and expensive lifestyle.
 In the summertime you can spot tons of luxury yachts.

-Mijas is another one of Andalusias White Towns.
+Mijas is another one of Andalusias White Towns which definetly belongs in the list of most beautiful towns in the Malaga province.
 It is about 30 km south-west of Málaga, so it’s a good destinations for a day trip.
 The hillside town offers an amazing view over the landscape below.
 Although being a popluar destination for tourists these days, Mijas still kept its traditional Andalusian way of life.

 The hillside town of Mijas (Mijas Pueblo) is however just one part.
 Also part of Mijas are Mijas Costa (about 10 km away, at the coast) and Las Lagunas (a commercial area).
 Mijas Costa covers about 12 km of coast and while Mijas Pueblo is a very traditional place, Mijas Costa is completely modern and touristy.